ryo-furukawa-1122/AP-Acquisition/README.md

 # AP-Acquisition

 ## Overview
-This program drives a multifunction generator with different frequencies and records signals with an oscilloscope
+This program drives a multifunction generator with different frequencies and records signals with an oscilloscope (developing...)

 ## Materials
 * Python